elastic/integrations/packages/microsoft_dhcp/docs/README.md

 ## Compatibility

-This integration has been made to support the DHCP log format Windows Server 2008 and later.
+This integration has been made to support the DHCP log format from Windows Server 2008 and later.

 ### Logs